kevinlu1248/pyate/README.md

 documentation so far is still missing two algorithms and details about the `TermExtraction` class but I will have it done soon.

+NEW: Try the algorithms out at https://pyate-demo.herokuapp.com/, a web app for demonstrating PyATE!

 NEW: spaCy V3 is supported!
 For spaCy V2, use `pyate==0.4.3` and view the [spaCy V2 README.md file](README-spacy-v2.md)